KnuffApp/Knuff/README.markdown

 ## System Requirements

-Knuff supports OS X El Capitan 10.11+
+Due to the usage of the HTTP/2 protocol, Knuff only supports OS X El Capitan 10.11+

 ## License